 Hackers look for weak spots and vulnerabilities wherever they can be found.
 For example, they might try to use a rogue Wi-Fi access point, which could be installed on your private or office secure network without your knowledge or authorization.
+That’s one of the dangers of free wi-fi!
 Once installed, the person controlling it could potentially access your secured network and wreak havoc by stealing information or changing settings.

 Imagine you invite the parties and attorneys involved in a very contentious case to your office for mediation.
 The opposing party with a little bit of know-how (perhaps from an online video), and fueled by emotion, installs a rogue Wi-Fi access point to your network while waiting in your lobby for mediation to start.
 Now that party has the ability to attack your secured network remotely, accessing your client’s information and any other information that may be stored on your network.

 A hacker could create an “evil twin”: an unauthorized access point connected to an external network rather than your secure network.
 The evil twin appears to be a legitimate Wi-Fi access point offered by your office, but in reality, it has been set up to view information the user has not been authorized to view.
 For example, the hacker could create an access point and simply title it “XYZ Law Firm Wi-fi” (where XYZ is the name of a legitimate law firm).

 What is particularly troublesome about the security loopholes in technology is that in today’s world, you don’t need to have connections, an MIT degree, or a high net worth to learn how to gain access to the information you seek.
 There is an endless number of websites and videos providing information on how to hack someone else’s data.
 Unfortunately, this information is easy to find and access.